 Students also take advantage of Wintersession as a time to schedule co-curricular activities that are more difficult to fit it during fall and spring semesters.
 For instance, RISD Quickies is a series of student-taught workshops on everything from cheese-making to silkscreening.
 Performance-minded students often get involved in writing, directing and acting in musicals and other theatrical productions.

 All in all, Wintersession offers a respite from the routine and has proven to be the perfect prescription for recharging creative energy.

-In recent years, students have studied photography in Paris, Renaissance painting techniques in Florence, puppetry in Bali, signs and symbols in Ghana, environmental issues in Costa Rica, textiles in Guatemala and Mayan culture in the Yucatan.
+In recent years, students have studied photography in Paris, Renaissance painting techniques in Florence, puppetry in Bali, signs and symbols in Ghana, environmental issues in Costa Rica and shoe design in northern Europe.
 Domestic travel/study courses also take students around the US to investigate regional architecture, national park sites and urban issues.
 Costs and travel arrangements vary from course to course.

 find out more about study abroad options from RISD Global

 Recent Wintersession experiences

 Students in a virtual Wintersession class use projection, transparency and reflection to create wild visual effects.